cabforum/archive/docs/BR.md

 This section defines the permitted processes and procedures for validating the Applicant’s ownership or control of an IP Address listed in the Certificate.

-The CA SHALL confirm that prior to issuance the CA verified each IP Address listed in the Certificate using at a method specified in this section 3.2.2.5.
+Effective April 1, 2018, the CA SHALL confirm that prior to issuance the CA verified each IP Address listed in the Certificate using at a method specified in this section 3.2.2.5.

 Completed confirmations of Applicant authority may be valid for the issuance of multiple certificates over time.
 In all cases, the confirmation must have been initiated within the time period specified in the relevant requirement (such as Section 4.2.1 of this document) prior to certificate issuance.
 For purposes of IP Address validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.
+Effective April 1, 2018, IP Address validations using methods other than those specified in this section SHALL NOT be used for issuance of certificates.

-CAs SHALL maintain a record of which domain validation method, including the relevant BR version number, was used to validate each IP address.
+CAs SHALL maintain a record of which IP validation method, including the relevant BR version number, was used to validate each IP address.

 Note: IP Addresses are listed in Subscriber Certificates using iPAddress in the subjectAltName extension.
 CAs are not required to verify IP Addresses listed in Subordinate CA Certificates via iPAddress field in the permittedSubtrees or excludedSubtrees in the Name Constraints extension prior to inclusion in the Subordinate CA Certificate.
 Inclusion of an IP address in a permittedSubtree or excludedSubtree extension does not limit or meet the requirements to validate each IP address in accordance with this section.